A picture of coins spread out on a table with a green plant growing out of it

 What is prior written notice (PWN) and when do I get it?

-Prior written notice is a document schools must give parents before starting, stopping, or changing eligibility, placement, or services, and when they deny a parent request.
+Prior written notice is a document schools must give parents before starting, stopping, or changing eligibility, placement, or services.
+Schools must also provide it when they deny a parent request.

 Keep every prior written notice.
 It creates a clear record of decisions about your child’s education.